bhagyasri-kalisetti/DevVistaPersonalPortfolio/README.md

 - **Modern UI/UX**: Clean design with smooth animations
 - **AWS Deployed**: Hosted on Amazon S3 for fast and reliable access
 - **Easy Customization**: Pure HTML, CSS, and JavaScript
+- ## Run Locally
+Just open index.html in your browser — no server needed for the frontend.

+For auth to work locally, update the API_URL in login.html: const API_URL = 'YOUR_API_GATEWAY_URL';

 ## 🛠️ Tech Stack
 - **Frontend**: HTML5, CSS3, JavaScript